Javascript is not enabled.

 What screening and education does Medicare cover?

 If you’ve been diagnosed with diabetes or have certain risk factors, rest assured, Medicare Part B covers diabetes screenings, prevention programs and nutrition therapy as free preventive services.
-So you won’t need to first meet your deductible — $233 in 2022 and $226 in 2023 — or make the Part B copayment, which is usually 20 percent of the cost of Medicare-covered services.
+So you won’t need to first meet your deductible — $240 in 2024 — or make the Part B copayment, which is usually 20 percent of the cost of Medicare-covered services.
 Part B also covers diabetes self-management training, but you may be subject to the Part B deductible and copay.

 Diabetes screening.
 You’re covered for up to two diabetes screenings a year if your doctor determines you’re in danger of developing diabetes and have any of the following risk factors:

-Or if you have two or more of the following conditions:
+Or if you meet two or more of the following circumstances:

 • Age 65 or older.

-• Gestational diabetes during pregnancy or delivering a baby weighing more than 9 pounds.
+• Had gestational diabetes during pregnancy or delivered a baby weighing more than 9 pounds.

-To qualify, you must have certain hemoglobin or plasma glucose levels, a BMI of 25 or higher and no history of type 1 or type 2 diabetes.
+To qualify, you need certain hemoglobin or plasma glucose levels, a BMI of 25 or higher and no history of type 1 or type 2 diabetes.
 Part B requires that you attend a program through an approved Medicare Diabetes Prevention Program provider.

 Nutrition therapy.
 If you have diabetes or kidney disease and your health care provider refers you to a nutrition therapy service, know that you’re covered.